-Now that we’ve covered some basic areas to be thinking about, ready to learn more about any of our mortgage services?
+Now that we’ve covered some basic areas to be thinking about, ready to learn more about any of our mortgage services (Purchase)?
 Speak to one of our loan officers at Primary Residential Mortgage today.

 The views and opinions expressed are my own and do not necessarily represent the official policy or position of Primary Residential Mortgage, Inc.